Leica SL Confocal Instructions: Startup

 ADJUST THE KNOBS ON THE MICROSCOPE LAMPHOUSE.

-Ask Greg for show you how to align the lamp if you think it's misaligned.
+Ask Nathaniel for show you how to align the lamp if you think it's misaligned.

 Turning on the laser(s):